Ard3ny/ard3ny.github.io/_posts/2023-11-12-Use-terraform-to-deploy-nginx-on-AWS-EC2-instance.md

 ```

-Save them somewhere, or download them as .csv file.
+Save them somewhere, or download them as ".csv file".

 ### Create ssh key pair
 To be able to access your EC2 instance over SSH, you have to create SSH key pair.